Photo Credit: RawPixel

 - A standard pitcher with a lid or a large jar with a lid

 - We cannot stress this enough if you want good coffee, stay off the coffee aisle at the supermarket.
+When it comes to making the decision of buying the best coffee beans for cold brew, this can make all the difference to the taste of your coffee, so take your time and don’t rush, especially if you are someone who cannot start their day without a cup of coffee.
 Buy your coffee (coffees) at a place that only sells fresh coffee beans like, Home Grounds.

 - Coarsely ground your fresh coffee beans